marad/marad.github.io/_drafts/monads.md

 # Simpler definition

-The reality is that these laws are mainly important when you want to implement a monad yourself or you need to rely on one of these properties in your code.
+The reality is that these monad laws are mainly important when you want to implement a monad yourself or you need to rely on one of these properties in your code.
 In fact when talking about monads most developers are thinking just about generic type _M[T]_ with _unit_ and _flatMap_ operations.

 There is even more!
 There are types that we call a monads but they do not satisfy those laws!
 Let's take `Try[T]` for example.
 This monad is used to deal with possible exceptions that might occur